JA 7.03, Department of Physics,

 Fax: +44 141 552 2891

 John Jeffers studied for his BSc (Hons) in Physics at the University of Newcastle upon Tyne, and his PhD in Theoretical Physics at the University of Essex, under the supervision of Prof. Rodney Loudon FRS and Dr. T.J.
 Shepherd (at the Royal Signals Radar Establishment in Malvern), on travelling-wave quantum optics.
-Both academic institutions have since closed their Physics Departments, and RSRE was privatised.
+Afterwards, both academic institutions closed their Physics Departments, and RSRE was privatised.
 The most important point to take away from this is that you should not under any circumstances give him another degree.
 He came to Strathclyde as a postdoc.
 He became a Lecturer in 2001 and is currently a Professor, so mostly absent.
 He was once Departmental Postgraduate Tutor, Research Director and coordinator for UoA9 (Physics) in the 2014 REF.
-He is currently the REF 2021 coordinator for UoA9 as well.
+Because he didn’t do it badly enough the first time he was REF 2021 coordinator for UoA9 as well.
+We’ll see how that goes.

 He mostly does quantumy things in optical Hilbert space, but sometimes classical things too.
-He is an investigator on EPSRC’s Quantum Technology Hubs QuantIC which was set up as part of the excellent UK National Programme in Quantum Technology to try to make qwidgets for the benefit of the nation.
+He is an investigator on EPSRC’s Quantum Technology Hub QuantIC which was set up as part of the excellent UK National Programme in Quantum Technology to try to make qwidgets for the benefit of the nation.
 He does not know everything about beam splitters.

 He currently lectures PH384 Quantum Physics and Electromagnetism and PH557 Advanced Topics in Theoretical Physics.
 He also teaches on SUPA QTT: Theoretical Techniques.

 Some Quotes (and some quotes within quotes):